mparno/fenics-web/source/installation/ubuntu_details.rst

     sudo apt-get update
     sudo apt-get install fenics

-If you exeperience problems with the FEniCS packages after adding the FEniCS PPA, make sure that all packages are up-to-date by running the following command in a terminal::
+If you experience problems with the FEniCS packages after adding the FEniCS PPA, make sure that all packages are up-to-date by running the following command in a terminal::